This project consisted of the 150,000 s.f. renovation of Building 68 on the Rock Island Arsenal for the US Army Corps of Engineers:

 - Built to LEED Silver Standards

 In order to “Go Green” and have a minimal impact on the environment, an extensive waste management plan was implemented to reduce the amount of job-site waste generated on this project.
-This plan entailed the Russell project team to recycle an assortment of jobsite materials such as: carpet, metal, wood, glass, drywall, ceiling tile, paper, cardboard, concrete and other general waste materials.
-In total this project generated 1,123.237 tons of waste materials.
+This plan entailed the Russell project team recycling an assortment of Jobsite materials such as carpet, metal, wood, glass, drywall, ceiling tile, paper, cardboard, concrete, and other general waste materials.
+In total, this project generated 1,123.237 tons of waste materials.
 However, 916.942 tons, or 81.63%, of construction waste was diverted from landfills for this project alone.